706.243.6237 direct phone 706.243.5237 direct fax

 In his general business and tax practice, Alan works closely with other lawyers and paralegals at Hatcher Stubbs in counseling West Georgia and East Alabama businesses and health care organizations on general operational matters, including entity selection, tax compliance, acquisitions and sales, employment and contract matters.

 Outside of his law practice, Alan is past Chair of both the State Bar of Georgia’s Fiduciary Law Section and the American Bar Association’s Section of Real Property, Trust & Estate Law.
-He lectures and writes frequently on estate planning, charitable giving and legal ethics at programs and in publications sponsored by the American Bar Association, the State Bar of Georgia, University of Miami's Heckerling Estate Planning Institute, Georgia Federal Tax Conference, Internal Revenue Service and various financial institutions and exempt organizations.
+He lectures and writes frequently on estate planning, charitable giving and legal ethics at programs and in publications sponsored by the American Bar Association, the State Bar of Georgia, University of Miami's Heckerling Estate Planning Institute, Georgia Federal Tax Conference, Southern Federal Tax Institute and various financial institutions and exempt organizations.
 Alan has served on numerous community and charitable boards throughout his legal career, including The Greater Columbus, Georgia Chamber of Commerce, Columbus State University Foundation, United Way, Columbus Museum, Georgia Museum of Art, Georgia Humanities Council, Georgia Trust for Historic Preservation, Greenlaw, The Mildred Miller Fort Foundation, and The Walter Allen Richards Foundation.

 2010 American College of Trust and Estate Counsel Southeastern Meeting - Lessons From the Past: How to Maintain a Profitable and Professionally Rewarding Estate Planning Practice in the 21st Century